 Common Railroad Accidents

-At Lugar Law PC, a train accident attorney can represent you after:
+At Lugar Injury Law, a train accident attorney can represent you after:

 A derailed train can be a minor or catastrophic incident.
 If you were on board the train when it left the tracks, you might have suffered serious injuries.
 Or, you may have been a pedestrian or in a vehicle affected by the derailment.
 Whatever your circumstances, talk with us about investigating the derailment and pursuing compensation.